-Say you address a market of “prosumers”, like Wix, Typeform, Evernote or Mailchimp do.
+Say you address a market of “prosumers” like Wix, Typeform, Evernote or Mailchimp do.
 You charge on average $100 per year per customer.
-Not only do you need 1 million paying customers to IPO, you also need to add 250,000 more customers next year (and/or upsell by as much).
+Not only do you need 1 million paying customers to IPO, but you also need to add 250,000 more customers next year (and/or upsell by as much).

 Still looks like something feasible?
 Then let’s look at how much people it takes to build this kind of company.

 7. Headcount: $200,000 ARR per employee

 The headcount increases as you move forward through the startup lifecycle.

 Conveniently enough, Tom Tunguz from Redpoint has already done the math for us.
 In SaaS companies at scale, the average revenue per employee stands at $200,000.